 THE BITTERNESS OF POOR QUALITY REMAINS LONG AFTER THE SWEETNESS OF A LOW PRICE IS FORGOTTEN

 Many of my clients had a good deal on a puppy before.
 Or so they thought.
 They turn to us with their lesson learnt and initially may spend a little more and safe in the process on both, medical expenses and heartache.
 Very sadly, problems occurred within a short time, in some cases after a year, in some cases later.
-A friend of my daughter got a new puppy and spent $8000 on medical bills for their Maltese because the dad, a local business owner, did not want to spend $2000 on a puppy after spending probably $40000 on an inground pool.
+A friend of my daughter got a new puppy several years ago and spent $8000 on medical bills for their Maltese because the dad, a local business owner, did not want to spend $2000 on a puppy after spending probably $40000 on an inground pool.
 This little puppy was lucky that the family has the means to take care of it, but the frugal dad probably has some second thoughts now.
-Please contact me and I will forward at least a dozen or more contacts I had just over the last few months so you can learn firsthand, how expensive a “good deal” can get and how heartbroken some of the experiences have been.
+I learn firsthand almost on a weekly basis, how expensive a “good deal” can get and how heartbroken some of the experiences have been.
 I have started to post some of the experiences I learn about on a new subpage.

 Do not fall for a 1 year warranty.
 Any warranty under at least 2 years has to be regarded as a joke at best.
 Your dog matures around 8 months and not all but most genetic problems do not occur until your puppy is fully grown and probably between 1 and 2 years old.
 A one year warranty barely covers any risk at all.
 Put your breeder to the test and see how confident they really are.